 Read this article..

-Joydip Kanjilal is a Microsoft Most Valuable Professional in ASP.NET.
-He is also a speaker and author of several books and articles.
-He has more than 14 years of industry experience in IT with more than 8 years in Microsoft .NET and its related technologies.
+Joydip Kanjilal is a Microsoft Most Valuable Professional in ASP.NET, Speaker and Author of several books and articles.
+He has more than 16 years of industry experience in IT with more than 10 years in Microsoft .NET and its related technologies.
 He was selected as MSDN Featured Developer of the Fortnight (MSDN) a number of times and also as Community Credit Winner at www.community-credit.com several times.
+He is also certified by Brainbench in ASP.NET 4 and .NET Framework 4.

 Joydip has authored the following books: